auth0/passport-azure-ad-oauth2/README.md

   tenant: 'contoso.onmicrosoft.com'
 },
 function (accessToken, refresh_token, params, profile, done) {
+  // currently we can't find a way to exchange access token by user info (see userProfile implementation), so
-  // you will need a jwt-package like https://github.com/auth0/node-jsonwebtoken to decode id_token var waadProfile = profile || jwt.decode(params.id_token);
+  // you will need a jwt-package like https://github.com/auth0/node-jsonwebtoken to decode id_token and get waad profile var waadProfile = profile || jwt.decode(params.id_token);

   // this is just an example: here you would provide a model *User* with the function *findOrCreate*